kapok-lang/kapok/doc/guide/data-types.md

 #### Map

-Maps are associative collections of key-value pairs, just are like maps(or dictionaries) in other programming languages.
+A maps is an associative collection of key-value pairs, just are like a map(or a dictionary) in other programming languages.
 The syntax for literal map in Kapok is a combination of Erlang and Clojure.

 ```erlang
 %% a map in Erlang